Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 - It traditionally believed to strengthen the nervous system, but consult the Doctor.

 Important: Millets are good provided that they are consumed as a part of the balanced and diversified diet.
-These drugs are not a replacement of medical care.
+These are are not a replacement of medical care.

 Nutritional Composition of Millets (Approximate per 100 g)